Attempted Murder

 Attempted second-degree murder:

-Attempted second-degree murder in California means any attempted murder that does not qualify as a first-degree murder.
+Attempted second-degree murder in California means any attempt of killing that does not qualify as a first-degree murder.
 In other words, the attempt was not deliberate and premeditated.
 An attempted 2nd-degree murder conviction carries a sentence of:

 • 5 years in prison,